manc1n1/sleepwalker-stakeout/README.md

 Once manually moved, the plugin stops following the local player and continues using the selected position.

 The overlay also supports RuneLite's built-in anchor points.
 While moving the overlay, it can be snapped to supported positions around the RuneLite client and will remain anchored there.

-Resetting (<kbd>Alt</kbd> + Right Click) the overlay position restores the default behavior, causing the indicator to follow the local player again.
+Resetting the overlay with <kbd>Alt</kbd> + Right Click restores the default behavior, causing the indicator to follow the local player again.

+## Update Messages

+When an update introduces notable changes, Sleepwalker Stakeout may display a one-time message in the chatbox.

+Each update message is only shown once per plugin version.

 ## Requirements

 - RuneLite
-- A Blisterwood stake equipped when performing the throw animation
+- A supported weapon equipped
+- The local player must be attacking a Sleepwalker

-The plugin does not modify game behavior, interact with NPCs, or automate any actions.
-It only provides a client-side visual indicator based on information already available to RuneLite.
+The plugin does not modify game behavior, interact with NPCs, automate any actions, or determine whether an attack successfully dealt damage.
+It only provides a client-side visual indicator when a supported attack animation is detected against a Sleepwalker.

 ## Installation